Staff Augmentation vs. Consulting: What’s the Big Difference?

 But how do you choose between staffing solutions and consulting?
 And what do they mean for your business?
-Let’s take a closer look at what these two options mean for your organization and how they can help your company succeed in an increasingly competitive landscape.
+Let’s take a closer look at what these differences Between Staff Augmentation and Consulting mean for your organization and how they can help your company succeed in an increasingly competitive landscape.

 What is Staff Augmentation?

 Staff augmentation, also known as “flexible staffing” or “temporary staffing,” is a strategy for temporarily adding skilled resources to your workforce.
 It differs from consulting because it’s not long-term and is not focused on solving problems with strategic thinking or process improvements.

 Staff augmentation refers to a situation when an organization hires a third-party vendor to provide temporary help with specific tasks such as system integration or developing new products rather than hiring permanent employees or using contractors.